 A Neighbor You Can Count On Protecting our water environment requires commitment, expertise, innovation and a relentless drive to be the best in the industry, but the MWRD cannot accomplish this alone.
 That is why we also strive to be a responsive neighbor that engages with the public on several critical water-related issues that improve the quality of life for all.
-Along with recovering resources and transforming water, the MWRD utilizes innovation to reduce greenhouse gas emissions, but our impact extends far beyond these daily activities.
+A hallmark of the MWRD's Strategic Plan is to engage with the community to position the MWRD as a critical community asset and to ensure that the MWRD is a responsive and inclusive business partner.
+In this role, we are expanding partnerships and increasing diverse participation in MWRD contracts.
 Here are only a few actions we take throughout the year to add value to the daily integral services we provide as a utility of the future.

-COMMUNITY OUTREACH We host thousands of visitors for tours of our water reclamation plants, pumping stations and other facilities to educate and also encourage the public's participation in helping us protect our water environment.
-Due to the pandemic, we moved to virtual tours, but we still connected with thousands of visitors from all over the world.
-We hope to soon host in-person tours and hold open houses for all ages, distribute EQ Compost and free oak tree saplings, and participate in outreach events.
-Our Board of Commissioners and talented staff of scientists, engineers and water experts speak to our communities and classrooms and talented. our communities and classrooms and take leadership roles in professional organizations.
+COMMUNITY OUTREACH We hope to one day soon host tours at our water reclamation plants and facilities again, but the pandemic did not halt our commitment to educate and encourage the public's participation in helping us protect our water environment.
+We turned our platform to a virtual experience in the meantime, reaching thousands of new visitors and inquiring minds across the world.
+Our talented commissioners and staff of scientists, engineers and water experts returned to the communities to perform outreach, speak in classrooms and take leadership roles in professional organizations.
+To reach younger audiences and educate them on our roles protecting our water, we completed an award-winning children's book entitled "Where Does IT Go?"
+We are also out in the community removing debris from waterways and maintaining small streams.
+We provide free compost and biosolids, tree saplings, discounted rain barrels, and milkweed seeds to support endangered monarch butterflies and encourage native plant growth to absorb more stormwater.
+We have also planted milkweed throughout our landscaping and earned monarch waystation certification.
 UNWANTED MEDICATION AND CONTAMINANTS Throughout the year, the MWRD collects unwanted medicine to prevent it from entering our water environment.
-Working with the medical community, government agencies and the general public, the MWRD has sought ways to reduce the release of pharmaceutical waste into the environment and issue reminders not to flush unused medications. down the drain, nor toss expired drugs in the garbage.
-In 2020, we collected more than 614 pounds of unwanted medicine at our drug collection boxes, partnering with the Cook County Sheriff's Office We also coordinate a stakeholder group to address chloride levels in area waterways and educate the public on the damaging effects of microbeads, pesticides and waste runoff that can harm our water environment.
+Working with the medical community, government agencies and the general public, the MWRD has sought ways to reduce the release of pharmaceutical waste into the environment and issue reminders not to flush unused medications down the drain, nor toss expired drugs in the garbage.
+We also coordinate a stakeholder group to address chloride levels in area Watch a virtual tour or register for a free live presentation at mwrd.org/facility-and-virtual-tours.

-PARTNERSHIP AND COLLABORATION We improve public recreation spaces on MWRDowned land to draw more people closer to the waterfront.
+waterways and educate the public on the damaging effects of microbeads, pesticides and waste runoff that can harm our water environment.
+PARTNERSHIP AND COLLABORATION We improve public recreation spaces on MWRD-owned land to draw more people closer to the waterfront.
 We also provide ample open spaces next door to our plants and at the site of stormwater management projects that work to manage excessive stormwater and increase recreational opportunities.
-In fact, the MWRD dedicated half of the land on which the 13-mile Cal-Sag Trail was built, allowing access to our waterways and greenspace, and we were also instrumental in dedicating land and delivering an 11-mile segment of the Centennial Trail through the Columbia Woods Forest Preserve in Willow Springs.
-Unique hills for the trail were constructed as part of the removal of 1.8 million cubic vards of overburden (dirt) from the neighboring Mc-Cook Reservoir.
-Our impressive real estate portfolio also ushers in a financial return for taxpayers while addressing our mission of stormwater management and riverfront access.
+We lease large parcels of land to park districts, municipalities and forest preserve districts for a nominal fee to enhance public access to waterways, develop parks, hiking and bicycle trails and passive recreational use along the waterways, including the new 312 RiverRun on the North Side.
+Cal-Sag Trail in the south suburbs and Centennial